frederic-perez/AmE-dictionary/data/dictionary.md

 __trawler__
 __treachery__ _n_ :three::hammer:
 __treacly__ :two::hammer:
-__tread water__ To be active but without making progress or falling farther behind. _Sales are about the same as last year, and the company is pretty much treading water._ _Etymology:_ Based on the literal meaning of tread water (to stay in one place in water by moving your legs quickly).
+__tread water__ _idiom_ :two::dart: This term refers to doing the minimum amount of work to not get fired.
+To be active but without making progress or falling farther behind. _Sales are about the same as last year, and the company is pretty much treading water._ _Etymology:_ Based on the literal meaning of tread water (to stay in one place in water by moving your legs quickly).
 __treading__
 __treasure__ _v_ :two::hammer:
 __treat<sup>1</sup>__ _v_